peterhinch/micropython-micropower/README.md

 value of milliseconds (from 0 to 999).
 The function is mainly intended for use in implementing sleep or standby delays which can be resumed after an interrupt from tamper or WKUP.
 Millisecond precision is meaningless in standby periods where wakeups are slow, but is relevant to sleep.
+Precision is limited to about 4mS owing to the RTC hardware.

 ### Function ``savetime()``